How School Sparked My Love of Podcasts

 My fifth grade teacher sparked my love of podcasts and to this day I am grateful for that.
 It is not that I was unaware what a podcast was beforehand, but I had not yet found the right one.
 The world of podcasts is huge, so it is highly likely that you’ll find a new favourite podcast.
 My favourites include Ologies, HISTORY This Week, Nightingale, and Tara Tremendous but there are so many more than those that I’ve listed.
 So put on your headphones and start listening to a podcast.
 Who knows?
 It may be the one that makes you fall in love with podcasts.

-Isabella Ciaccia is a Grade 8 student in Toronto, Ontario.
+Isabella Ciaccia is a high school student in Toronto, Ontario.
 Isabella’s favourite subjects in school are literacy and math.
 In her free time, Isabella can be found with her nose in a book, baking cookies, or playing soccer.
 She also enjoys listening to podcasts and putting together puzzles.
 She is a Harry Potter fan, so don’t try to convince her that Percy Jackson is better.

 Wave Blog